kritish-dhaubanjar/cisco-lab-exercises/README.md

 10.0.0.1        10.0.0.1        566         0x80000002 0x00eba2 2
 R2#
 ```

+- Link State Routing Protocol
+- Supports large networks
+- Fast Convergence Time
+- Messages are sent using multicast
+- Open Standard Protocol
+- Uses Dijkstra's Shortest Path First algorithm

+**Operations**
+1. Discover Neighbours
+2. Form Adjacencies
+3. Flood Link State Database (LSDB)
+4. Compute Shortest Path
+5. Install best routes in routing table
+6. Respond tp network changes

+**OSPF Packet Types**
+- **Hello:** A router will send out and listen for Hello packets when OSPF is enabled on an interface, and form adjacencies with other OSPF routers
+- **DBD (DataBase Description)**: Adjacent routers will tell each other the networks they know about with the DBD packets
+- **LSR (Link State Request)**: If a router is missing info about any of the networks in the received DBD, it will send the neighbour an LSR
+- **LSA (Link State Advertisement)**: A routing update
+- **LSU (Link State Update)**: Contains a list of LSA's which should be updated used during flooding
+- **LSAck**: Receiving routers acknowledge LSAs

 **Metric**
 - OSPF Metric Cost = Interface Bandwidth (by default)
 - Can manually configure the cost of links to manipulate path